 Swimmers Ear Still Blocked 7 Days

 Swimmer's ear or wax: Swimmer's ear is inflammation, irritation, or infection of the outer ear and ear canal.
 It can be treated with drops; it is reasonable to try vinegar drops first before obtaining a prescription drop.
 If the ear is completely blocked, however, it could be from impacted wax.
 This can be softened with hydrogen peroxide then flushed out with warm water.
 If neither treatment works, see your doctor! ...Read more

-Swimmer's ear (otitis externa) is an infection of the outer ear canal.
+Also known as otitis externa, this is an infection of the outer ear canal.
 Patients usually have pain at the outer ear, and there may be fluid draining from the ear.
 Often these infections are caused by water accumulating in the ear canal, such as after swimming, or if the ear ...Read more

-i have to catch a flight tomorrow and have swimmers ear. my ears are quite blocked. will the flight be painful? if so, is there any thing i can take?
+I have to catch a flight tomorrow and have swimmers ear.
+My ears are quite blocked.
+Will the flight be painful?
+If so, is there anything I can take?

 Swimmer ear: if you are on drops fine.
 If not get some from your primary doctor who will have someone on call that can call this in for you.
 Swimmer's ear is usually not too affected by changes in pressure.
 You should be fine to fly.
 The ear needs to get cleaned out by an ENT doctor who has the equipment to do so readily.
 Good luck and feel better! ...Read more